 The list below is an illustration of what some government departments might monitor, not what they might already be monitoring.
 This is not a full list.
+Non-devolved public authorities should see our guide for English public authorities.

 - Driver licensing: for example, pass rates for different parts of the driving test - Culture, Media and Sport: for example, access to national museums and galleries, usage, satisfaction levels, and complaints - Customs and Excise: for example, rates of detaining and searching at ports, and liquidation proceedings over unpaid VAT - Inland Revenue: for example, investigations, satisfaction levels, and complaints